Open University of Israel

 The Open University of Israel (האוניברסיטה הפתוחה, Ha-Universita ha-Ptuha) is a distance-education university in Israel.
 It is one of ten public universities in Israel recognized by the Council of Higher Education (CHE).
-The Open University is unique in that it does not require a matriculation certificate, psychometric exam, or other entrance exam for admission to undergraduate studies.

 Open University teaching methods are based primarily on distance learning technologies, with the option of face-to-face tutorial sessions.
 Campuses are located in Ra'anana, Tel Aviv, Jerusalem, Haifa, Beersheba, Givat Haviva, and Nazareth, in addition to approximately fifty study centers located throughout the country.
 Most students study remotely from their homes in Israel and around the world.
 As in other higher education institutions, graduation from the OUI is contingent upon successfully fulfilling degree requirements; English-language proficiency is also required.
 The university offers bachelor's degrees, as well as a number of master's degree programs, and a doctoral program in Education: Technologies in Learning Systems.
 Acceptance requirements to master's programs are similar to those at most universities.

 History

-In 1971, a committee appointed by the CHE and chaired by Professor Shneior Lifson proposed the establishment of a distance learning university, following the model of the Open University UK.
+In 1971, a committee appointed by the CHE and chaired by Professor Shneior Lifson proposed the establishment of an open university, following the model of the Open University UK.
 The Edmond de Rothschild Foundation (Israel) endorsed the idea and offered to fund its establishment, based on the recommendation of a committee of experts chaired by Professor Wilbur Schramm of Stanford University.
 The proposal was introduced to the Minister of Education and Culture at the time, Yigal Allon.
 Under his leadership, in 1973, the government and the CHE decided to establish a “university for all.”
 In 1988 the university changed its name from Everyman's University to The Open University of Israel.

 In 1976, the Open University began operating from its headquarters in Ramat Aviv, with an enrollment of 2,267 students.
 Five courses were initially offered.
 The university had 130 employees, including nine senior academic faculty members and 31 teaching faculty (including course coordinators and tutors).

 An agreement signed in 1995 between the university and the Ra’anana municipality led to construction of the Dorothy de Rothschild campus.
 In 2004, construction was completed and university headquarters were relocated to the new main campus in Ra’anana.